osmdroid/osmdroid/src/site/FAQ.md

 ## Map tiles dont seem to load in my application

+Update: as of v5.6 this should never be an issue.
+On the first load of the app with osmdroid, the largest writable partition is auto selected (even with permission denial) so the caching of tiles that were downloaded should function in all conditions.
+That said, you, as the app developer, would probably want to give your users the option to put the cache elsewhere.
+See the [Update Guide] for more details and the sample app.

 Make sure your AndroidManifest.xml file has the android.permission.INTERNET permission.
 See Prerequisites.

 Aug 2016 - someone managed to get the default user agent used by osmdroid banned from Open Street Maps tile servers.
 This can also be a reason for tiles failing to load (usually with an access denied, bad request or other similar HTTP error message).
 To fix, set your user agent to something unique for your app.
 The User Agent is set via `org.osmdroid.tileprovider.constants.OpenStreetMapTileProviderConstants` class.